 Building good eating habits typically can be as tough as creating time to exercise.
-Doing both for the first time-- the same month, can lead to failure.
-That is why New Year's Resolutions are not in our vocabulary by February.
-But here is a list to try and see what resonates with you as you build better habits of nutritious eating and end bad habits of not so healthy foods.
+Doing both for the first time in the same month can lead to failure.
+That is why New Year's resolutions are not in our vocabulary by February.
+But here is a list to try and see what resonates with you as you build better habits of nutritious eating and end bad habits of consuming not-so-healthy foods.

-1. Beef Jerky – It is an acquired taste but, with all the jerky flavor option out there, you can find something you like IF you do not mind gnawing on dried-out beef.
-Avoid jerky with monosodium glutamate (MSG), as many people have issues with headaches, digestion, and even blurred vision after eating foods with MSG in them.
+1. Beef jerky: It is an acquired taste, but with all the jerky flavor options out there, you can find something you like if you do not mind gnawing on dried-out beef.
+Avoid jerky with monosodium glutamate, as many people have issues with headaches, digestion and even blurred vision after eating foods with MSG in them.

-2. Boiled Eggs – The complete protein – EGGS!
-Eggs, along with red meat, poultry, seafood, and dairy contain all the essential amino acids our body needs for everything.
-If you are not into these types of meals, you should at least supplement with a protein powder.
+2. Boiled eggs: The complete protein -- eggs.
+Along with red meat, poultry, seafood and dairy, eggs contain all of the essential amino acids our body needs for everything.
+If you are not into these types of meals, you at least should supplement with a protein powder.

-3. Protein Powder – Do you need a protein power that is considered a food?
+3. Protein powder: Do you need a protein powder that is considered a food?
 A recommended source is Ascent Protein, as it is classified as food, not a supplement.
 It is a pure protein on the same caliber as the protein powder in baby formula.
-Mix powder into delicious shakes, smoothies, or just a glass of water or milk.
+Mix powder into delicious shakes, smoothies or just a glass of water or milk.

-3. Peanut Butter - A tablespoon of peanut butter yields protein and monounsaturated fats (good fats that help prevent heart disease).
-It is pretty high in calories -- roughly 100 calories per tablespoon, but a good snack that gives you protein, carbs, and fats.
+3. Peanut butter: A tablespoon of peanut butter yields protein and monounsaturated fats (good fats that help prevent heart disease).
+It is pretty high in calories -- roughly 100 calories per tablespoon -- but it's a good snack that gives you protein, carbs and fats.

-4. Seeds – Sesame, sunflower, pumpkin, even hemp seeds are rich in nutrients.
+4. Seeds: Sesame, sunflower, pumpkin and even hemp seeds are rich in nutrients.
 You should try to limit the sodium of some of these seeds if you are on a lower sodium diet.
-However, these seeds are high in fiber, anti-oxidants, and good fats.
+However, these seeds are high in fiber, antioxidants and good fats.
 Check for flavoring ingredients.
-Some are natural ingredients for flavoring, while others are not and will contain nitrates, MSG, and other artificial flavors.
+Some are natural ingredients for flavoring, while others are not and will contain nitrates, MSG and other artificial flavors.

-7. Greek Yogurt – Mix in some fruit like blue berries or strawberries into a bowl of Greek yogurt and you have a very healthy snack full of vitamins and minerals as well as protein and probiotics for digestion health.
+7. Greek yogurt: Mix in blueberries or strawberries into a bowl of Greek yogurt, and you have a very healthy snack full of vitamins and minerals as well as protein and probiotics for digestion health.

-8. Chicken and Brown Rice – One of my favorite go-to smaller meals / snacks is to cook a chicken and mix with a big bowl of brown rice.
+8. Chicken and brown rice: One of my favorite go-to smaller meals or snacks is to cook a chicken and mix it with a big bowl of brown rice.
 Flavor to your taste.
 This is a great meal that is high in protein, fiber, some carbs and fat, but if you keep it to a serving size, you can limit total calories to 200-300 calories and feel satiated.

-10. Steamed Broccoli – Saving the best for last!
-If you are willing to try several of the other foods above, you should consider these healthy green vegetables.
+10. Steamed broccoli: If you are willing to try several of the other foods above, you should consider these healthy green vegetables.
 Even kids like broccoli, if you can soften it with a quick steamer.
 Try to avoid dips, as many of them are extra fat calories and contain MSG.

 I hope you find that these foods are viable options to what you are eating now.
-Sometimes a simple change of adding something new and eliminating something bad (well maybe not so simple) is the magic solution to you feeling better and losing weight at the same time.
-Stay motivated and turn this motivation into a good habit of being disciplined! (see related article).
+Sometimes a simple change of adding something new and eliminating something bad (well, maybe not so simple) is the magic solution to feeling better and losing weight at the same time.
+Stay motivated and turn this motivation into a good habit of being disciplined. (see related article).